MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Signaling and Media from SBC to Office 365 and vice versa use flow 4 and/or flow 4'.

-Signaling and Media from client within Customer Network to Office 365 use flow 4.
+Signaling and Media from client within the customer network to Office 365 use flow 4.

 **Remote User Direct Routing (media is routed through a media server (MP) in Office 365)**